appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/digitalocean.md

 You can deploy Appsmith on DigitalOcean using the Appsmith droplet from Digital Ocean’s 1-Click Apps Marketplace and host it on your custom domain.

-Login to your DigitalOcean account to get started.
-If you are a new user, use this [link](https://marketplace.digitalocean.com/apps/appsmith?refcode=469c9f1431e4) and get a $25 credit on DigitalOcean.

 ## Deploying Appsmith on DigitalOcean

 Once logged in, follow the steps listed below: